 You know you need an emergency fund, but how much?
 One expert will suggest that three months’ worth of expenses tucked away in an emergency fund will suffice.
 Another expert will scoff and say you need at least a year’s worth.
 So, really, how do you determine your emergency fund amount?

-I’ve read differing opinions about keeping a cushion in one’s bank account.
+I’ve read differing opinions about keeping a cushion in your bank account.
 Some people say they are very efficient budgeters and never need a buffer in their account.
 Others keep a month’s worth of expenses (or more!) in their checking account.
 I fall somewhere in the middle.
 I believe everyone should keep a small buffer in their checking account.
 But… Read More

 This might seem like an odd question.
 You can never have too much in savings, right?